frjo/hugo-theme-zen/README.md

 ### Figure

-Zen comes with a improved version of the built in "figure"" shortcut.
+Zen comes with a improved version of the built in "figure" shortcut.

 * You can set a max width for images with parameter "imageMaxWidth".
 * If width and height is not set the real dimensions of the image will be used.